Coronavirus Safety Practices

 - Vacation Bible School, working in the school nursery, or volunteering for a church’s technology/audio visual department are acceptable.

-What does not count towards community service?
+What does not count towards volunteer service?

 - Service rendered as a prerequisite for employment.